top of page

 YuyuPhoto.jpg

-Hi, I‘m a third-year Ph.D. student at the interactive structures lab at Carnegie Mellon University (CMU) Human-Computer Interaction Institute (HCII) advised by Prof. Alexandra Ion.
+Hi, I‘m a Ph.D. student in the Interactive Structures Lab at Carnegie Mellon University (CMU) Human-Computer Interaction Institute (HCII), advised by Prof. Alexandra Ion.

-My current research focuses on the design, customization and fabrication of wearables.
-I broadly explore active materials and passive structures with adaptive properties that respond to the user's dynamic requirements and body movements.
-I further propose simulation and customization pipelines to enable end users to personalize their wearables.
+My current work focuses on the design and fabrication of personalized wearable materials and devices.
+I am passionate about discovering beautifully simple solutions to complex problems, such as in developing user-centered exoskeletons for rehabilitation.
+I work at the intersection of HCI, biomechanics, medicine, and computer science.
+I engineer active materials and passive structures with adaptive properties that respond to users' dynamic requirements and body movements.
+I create simulation and customization pipelines that enable end users to personalize their wearables.

 yuyulin@andrew.cmu.edu